 East Poultney Day, a celebration of Poultney’s rich history, is the premier event of the Poultney Historical Society.
 Always held on the second Saturday in August, this year’s fair will be on August 12, 2017 from 9 AM to 4 PM on the East Poultney Green.

-The event is a full day of activities, games, food, movies, and music for the entire family to enjoy.
-More than 40 vendors sell crafts and folk arts, antiques and collectibles, maple syrup, jams, herbal soaps, vintage linen, handmade pottery and jewelry.
+The event will once again be a full day of activities, games, food, and of course – music! – for the entire family to enjoy.
+More than 40 vendors sell crafts and folk arts, antiques and collectibles, maple syrup, jams, herbal soaps, vintage linen, handmade pottery, jewelry, and more!
 Any vendor or demonstrator of traditional crafts and foods may apply for a space by contacting the Poultney Historical Society at 802-287-5252 or at [email protected]

 The original event in 1935 was a commemoration of the role of Poultney citizens in the Battle of Bennington and the extraordinary bravery of the “Valiant Thirteen”, Poultney women who, during the Revolutionary War, fled their homes in Poultney before Burgoyne’s advance after the Battle of Hubbardton to seek the relative safety of the Bennington area.

 The East Poultney Green is one of Vermont’s real treasures.
 It has a rich collection of historic homes and buildings clustered around its striking Federalist-style 1805 Baptist Church.
 Due to the efforts of the Historical Society, several of the buildings have been saved and restored and are now museums.
 As a focus of East Poultney Day, the Historical Society offers an open house in each of these three unique museums:

 - The 1791 restored Union Academy schoolhouse, the second oldest in Vermont, looks just as it looked 150 years ago.
 Kids are invited to try their hand with quill pens and slate boards, sitting at replicas of antique desks.